MariaDB/metrics/commits/README.md

 You can execute this by running `./get_git_log.sh <START_DATE> <END_DATE>`.
 This will generate a text file and two CSV files for the given date range.

-You can also call `./generate_3+year.sh` which will generate the last 3 years and this year.
+You can also call `./generate.sh -t 3` which will generate the last 3 years and this year.
 It will then put the people CSV files into `people.csv` with an additional column for "Year".

 ## gitdm_config